rocketeers-app/rocketeers/content/articles/server-side-includes-ssi-nginx.md

 <title><!--#echo var="pageTitle" --></title>
 ```

 To use SSI, your web server needs to be configured to recognize and process SSI directives.
-The file extension ".shtml" is often associated with SSI-enabled files, but the configuration can vary depending on the server software being used (e.g., Apache, Nginx).
+The file extension ".shtml" is often associated with SSI-enabled files, but the configuration can vary depending on the server software being used (e.g., Apache, nginx).
 Make sure that the server administrator has enabled SSI processing for the desired file extensions.

 ## When can SSI be useful?